 CRR ref.
-High level summary Reference Article 449 Disclosure of exposures to securitisation positions Exposure to securitisation positions Not applicable Article 449a Disclosure of environmental, social and governance risks (ESG risks) Information on ESG risks, including physical risks and transition risks Pillar III Disclosure Report 2022 Section 2, Environmental risk, Social risk and Governance risk Section 18 ESG risks Article 450 Disclosure of remuneration policy 1(a) Information concerning the decision-making process of remuneration committee; Corporate Governance Statement 2022 page 11-12 Pillar III Disclosure Report 2022 Section 2 pages 44-45 1(b) Information on link between pay and performance; Pillar III Disclosure Report 2022 Section 2 pages 45-47 1(c) The most important design characteristics of the remuneration system, including information on the criteria used for performance measurement and risk adjustment, deferral policy and vesting criteria; Pillar III Disclosure Report 2022 Section 2 pages 45-47 1(d) Ratios between fixed and variable remuneration set in accordance with Article 94(1)(g) of the CRDIV; Pillar III Disclosure Report 2022 Section 15 template EU REM1 1(e) Information on the performance criteria on which the entitlement to shares, options or variable components of remuneration is based; Pillar III Disclosure Report 2022 Section 2 pages 45-47, MuniFin does not grant variable remuneration in the form of shares or options.
-1(f) The main parameters and rationale for any variable component scheme and any other non-cash benefits; Pillar III Disclosure Report 2022 Section 2 pages 45-47 1(g) Aggregate quantitative information on remuneration, broken down by business area; Pillar III Disclosure Report 2022 Section 15 template EU REM5 1(h) Aggregate quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the institution; Pillar III Disclosure Report 2022 Section 15 template EU REM2 1(i) The number of individuals being remunerated EUR1 million or more per financial year.
+High level summary Reference Article 449 Disclosure of exposures to securitisation positions Exposure to securitisation positions Not applicable Article 449a Disclosure of environmental, social and governance risks (ESG risks) Information on ESG risks, including physical risks and transition risks Pillar III Disclosure Report 2023 Part 1, chapter 9 Part 2, chapter 16 Article 450 Disclosure of remuneration policy 1(a) Information concerning the decision-making process of remuneration committee; Corporate Governance Statement 2023 pages 11-13 Pillar III Disclosure Report 2023 Part 1, chapter 8 1(b) Information on link between pay and performance; Pillar III Disclosure Report 2023 Part 1, chapter 8 1(c) The most important design characteristics of the remuneration system, including information on the criteria used for performance measurement and risk adjustment, deferral policy and vesting criteria; Pillar III Disclosure Report 2023 Part 1, chapter 8 1(d) Ratios between fixed and variable remuneration set in accordance with Article 94(1)(g) of the CRDIV; Pillar III Disclosure Report 2023 Part 2, chapter 13, template EU REM1 1(e) Information on the performance criteria on which the entitlement to shares, options or variable components of remuneration is based; Pillar III Disclosure Report 2023 Part 1, chapter 8 MuniFin does not grant variable remuneration in the form of shares or options.
+1(f) The main parameters and rationale for any variable component scheme and any other non-cash benefits; Pillar III Disclosure Report 2023 Part 1, chapter 8 1(g) Aggregate quantitative information on remuneration, broken down by business area; Pillar III Disclosure Report 2023 Part 2, chapter 13, template EU REM5 1(h) Aggregate quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the institution; Pillar III Disclosure Report 2023 Part 2, chapter 13, template EU REM2 1(i) The number of individuals being remunerated EUR1 million or more per financial year.
 Not applicable.
-There were no individuals employed by MuniFin in 2022 being remunerated EUR1 million or more.
+There were no individuals employed by MuniFin in 2023 being remunerated EUR 1 million or more.
 1(j) Upon demand from the Member State or competent authority, the total remuneration for each member of the management body or senior management; Not applicable.
 No such demand has been made by the supervisory authority.
 1(k) Information on whether the institution benefits from a derogation laid down in Article 94(3) of CRDIV.
 Not applicable 2 The quantitative information on the remuneration of institutions' collective management body referred to in this Article shall also be made available to the public, differentiating between executive and non-executive members.
-Pillar III Disclosure Report 2022 Section 15
+Pillar III Disclosure Report 2023 Part 2, chapter 13